Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 Goal: Increase Open Rates by X%

 The open rate metric can be quite misleading, and the overall number doesn’t tell you the whole story.
 It’s important to establish a benchmark between different mailboxes.
-This helps to rule out any deliverability issues before you try to improve content.
+This rules out any deliverability issues before you try to improve content.

 If the variation in open rates for different mail providers is more than 30%, e.g. Gmail reports an open rate of 20% while Hotmail reports 11%, you should focus on improving your inbox placement with Hotmail.